By Courage California

 Karen “Kate” Schwartz has lived in the Bonsall and Fallbrook areas for over 20 years.
 According to campaign materials she is running for State Assembly because she is frustrated by the District’s Tea Party representation.

 Kate Schwartz is an elected Director on the Fallbrook Regional Health District board where she has advocated for healthcare patients and their families.
 In 2017, Fallbrook Regional Health District decreased its operation costs while increasing its affordable public health services for low and fixed income populations by over a third.
 Kate Schwartz has also created new programs for youth, and evaluated the communities she serves for needed services.
 She has been a licensed behavioral healthcare provider for 34 years.

 Kate Schwartz is running against Marie Waldron (R), who is the incumbent and has held the seat since 2012, as well as Roger Garcia (D).
-According to recent election results, it's rare that Democrats win this seat.
-Kate Schwartz stands out as the progressive because of her stated commitment to prioritizing universal healthcare, climate change, homelessness, and public education.
+According to recent election results, it's challenging for Democrats to win this seat.
+Kate Schwartz stands out as the progressive choice because of her stated commitment to prioritizing universal healthcare, climate change, homelessness, and public education.

 According to our analysis, Kate Schwartz is the strongest choice for progressive leadership in office.

 Depending on where you live, you may have one of the below State Senate races on your ballot.

 Abigail Medina currently resides in San Bernardino County.
 According to campaign materials, she is running for State Senate to improve educational opportunities for her district and to be a voice for historically marginalized communities.